Looking South to

 relive a little of the fun from your childhood.

-you are from the Northern Hemisphere then we have
+you are from the Northern Hemisphere then I have

 something very special in store for you - come and